Elorri/OpenBeeLab/README.md

 This will app allows :
 - get an overview of all beehouses available to an user
 - check out the last 30 days average measure foreach beehouse
+- sync data from the serveur during the first install and then sync every 12 hours.

 ## Libraries used